Valuable but Affordable

 This discussion gives all parties the opportunity to consider these aspects before entering into an educational partnership through a formal contract.
 Following the interview the College will determine if an enrolment placement will be offered.
 Likewise, parents will also be able to evaluate the College to determine if what the College offers is suitable for their family and the learning needs of their children.

 Following the interview, the College will notify you to confirm if a placement is offered or not.

 To secure any offer of placement, the family will need to:

 - submit a signed enrolment contract with the College

 - submit other required documents (eg medical, birth certificate, previous school reports)

 - pay the enrolment confirmation fee.
 This is a non-refundable payment that will be credited to your school account.

 7. Final Steps

 Following these actions the College will issue you with a receipt and information letter letting you know the next steps, including commencement date and a copy of the signed enrolment contract.

 We would like to thank you for considering our College for your child’s education.
-As an overview please see the last page which shows the flow of our enrolment process, and will help you to know where you are up to in that process.
 Should you have any further questions please don’t hesitate to contact the Registrar on: